Charge, reclaim and record VAT

 All VAT-registered businesses should now be signed up for Making Tax Digital for VAT.
 You no longer need to sign up yourself.

-As a VAT-registered business, you must charge VAT on the goods and services you sell.
+As a VAT-registered business, you must charge VAT on the goods and services you sell unless they are exempt.

-You must be registered for VAT to start charging VAT on your invoices.
+You must register for VAT to start charging VAT.

 This guide is also available in Welsh (Cymraeg).

 When you sell goods or services, you must do the following:

 - work out the VAT-inclusive price using the correct VAT rate

 - show the VAT information on your invoice - invoices must include your VAT number and display the VAT separately